mgrabbani/insight/README.md

 If the hashtag is not in the keys of the graph, new key empty set for that key is created and and the connected hashtags are saved in the set.
 The set length is tracked and num_edges is updated.

-Also node removal and addition triggeres update of num_nodes
+Also node removal and addition triggeres update of num_nodes.